Shop with Confidence

 - Comes with a pre-installed hydration system and canteen

-- Compatible with CamelBak water bladders with a Type A or Type M adapter (not included)
+- Compatible with CamelBak water bladders with a Type A or M adapter (not included)

-- Utilized for industrial, agricultural, law enforcement, professional rescue, specialized welding, construction, and painting applications
+- Used for industrial, agricultural, law enforcement, professional rescue, specialized welding, construction and painting applications

-- Conforms to European quality and sustainability standards, and is thus marked with the formal CE symbol
+- Conforms to European quality and sustainability standards, marked with the CE symbol

 - Carries MIRA Safety’s special 5-year manufacturer warranty

 The CM-6M Tactical Gas Mask has a facepiece of tough bromobutyl rubber (CBRN-compliant) for maximum resistance to TIC/CWA contaminants.
-The full-face respirator’s inner mask is made of a special hypoallergenic compound which ensures excellent tightness and avoids contact of the exhaled air with the visor and thereby protects it from fogging.
-It also reduces the CO2 content in the inner space of the mask, which together with its favorable rate of inhalation/exhalation breathing resistances decreases the physiological burden for the user—providing more comfortable and practical all-day use.
+The full-face respirator’s inner mask is made from a special hypoallergenic compound that ensures excellent tightness and avoids exhaled air contact with the visor to prevent fogging.
+It also reduces carbon dioxide(CO2) content in the mask’s inner space, which together with its favorable inhalation/exhalation breathing resistance, decreases the physiological burden for the user—providing more comfortable and practical all-day use.

-The speech diaphragm ensures at least 95% intelligibility of speech, allowing for easy communication with other members of your party.
+The integrated speech diaphragm ensures at least 95% intelligibility of speech, allowing for easy communication with other members of your party.
 The mask is equipped with a five-point rubber-textile head harness to ensure a snug and lasting fit.

-Selection of a suitable filter depends on the type and concentration of the toxic agent.
-The CM-6 mask equipped with a TIC or CWA filter may only be used in an environment containing at least 19.5% oxygen.
-If the oxygen content is lower, a breathing apparatus must be used instead of a filter.
+Selection of a suitable filter depends on the type and concentration of anticipated toxic agent.
+The CM-6 tactical mask equipped with a TIC or CWA filter is only safe for use in an environment containing at least 19.5% oxygen.
 The principles of filter selection and application are described in the filter user guides.

-The CM-6 mask may be used in class 1 explosive environments only.
+The CM-6 tactical gas mask may be used in class 1 explosive environments only.
 The CM-6 mask meets all of the requirements for class 3 of the EN 136 standard.
 It’s a great choice for riot gear or as a riot control gas mask.